wolfdenpublishing/pyccsl/README.md

 - Use `--theme minimal` for reduced color usage
 - Clear the terminal with `clear` or `reset` when this occurs

 **Note**: This is a Claude Code limitation where system messages take priority and truncate custom status lines without properly closing escape sequences.
-There is no fix available from the pyccsl side.
+There is no fix available from the pyCCsl side.

 ---